-When meal planning, it’s a great idea to cook the main protein in bulk, and use it in a variety of recipes throughout the week.
+When meal planning, it’s a great idea to cook the main protein in bulk and use it in various recipes throughout the week.
 Saves so much time!

 - 4 tsp olive oil divided

 - 2 lbs ground turkey breast

 - 2 bay leaves